CodeWithJV/holochain-challenge-3/README.md

 #### 4. Uncomment the second assert and run the barebones test

-On your terminal, you will notice that see a very helpful message detailing that our test failed
+On your terminal, you will see a helpful message detailing that our test failed

 #### 5. Re-comment the failing assert inside of the barebones test, and navigate to `all-posts.test.ts` and have a read through the file